ayoub-90/AYOUB-Elharem/README.md

 # Hi there :)
 I am Ayoub ELHAREM ^_^ ,a full stack developper , online instructor & a developper student at @EST (superior School of Technology) in Morocco .
-Iam intersted to learn a new technologie at developping  especially application desctop, web and mobile.
+I am intersted to learn a new technologie at developping  especially application desktop, web and mobile.
 # 🛠  Tech Stack :
 <ul>
   <li>💻    C++ | C | Java | Javascript | php</li>